Web Browser Detection on your site with an IFrame

 - You will not intentionally obscure the link back to WhatIsMyBrowser.com in the bottom of the IFrame, and thus:

-- It remains clear to all your users that the web browser detection is being done by WhatIsMyBrowser.com and they can click back to my site if they want.
+- It remains clear to all your users that the web browser detection is being done by WhatIsMyBrowser.com and they can click back to our site if they want.

 This entire feature was added because of a user's request; we're always really open to suggestions and feature requests.
 If this feature lacks something you require, or you have a suggestion about it, use the contact form to get in touch.

-I suggest following the twitter account: @whatismybrowser, where I will post updates and changes to the system so that you can stay up to date.
+We suggest following the twitter account: @whatismybrowser, where we will post updates and changes to the system so that you can stay up to date.

-If you have any questions about these rules, any suggestions for the Iframe or the site in general, or any aspect of implementing the Iframe on your own website, please contact me via the Contact page and I'll do my best to respond.
+If you have any questions about these rules, any suggestions for the Iframe or the site in general, or any aspect of implementing the Iframe on your own website, please contact us via the Contact page and we'll do our best to respond.

 Hopefully this Iframe feature gives your customers a more pleasant and streamlined experience.